nandoflorestan/kerno/README.rst

 This is the first such project in the entire Python community, which seems so addicted to the insufficient MVC or MVT offered by common web frameworks.
-Mundi does not replace these frameworks, but facilitates creation of the top layers of an architecture that contains, from center to border:
+Kerno does not replace these frameworks, but facilitates creation of the top layers of an architecture that contains, from center to border: